antmicro/kenning/docs/source/kenning-api.md

 ---

 Kenning core classes and interactions between them.
-The green blocks represent the flow of the input data that is passed to the model for inference.
+The green blocks represent the flow of input data passed to the model for inference.
-The orange blocks represent the flow of model deployment flow, from training to inference on target device.
+The orange blocks represent the flow of model deployment, from training to inference on target device.
 The grey blocks represent the inference results and metrics flow.
 ```

 {{projecturl}} provides:

-* [](dataset-api) class - performs dataset downloading, preparation, input preprocessing, output postprocessing and model evaluation,
+* a [](dataset-api) class - performs dataset downloading, preparation, input preprocessing, output postprocessing and model evaluation,
-* [](modelwrapper-api) class - trains the model, prepares the model, performs model-specific input preprocessing and output postprocessing, runs inference on host using native framework,
+* a [](modelwrapper-api) class - trains the model, prepares the model, performs model-specific input preprocessing and output postprocessing, runs inference on host using native framework,
-* [](optimizer-api) class - optimizes and compiles the model,
+* a [](optimizer-api) class - optimizes and compiles the model,
-* [](runtime-api) class - loads the model, performs inference on compiled model, runs target-specific processing of inputs and outputs, and runs performance benchmarks,
+* a [](runtime-api) class - loads the model, performs inference on compiled model, runs target-specific processing of inputs and outputs, and runs performance benchmarks,
-* [](runtimeprotocol-api) class - implements the communication protocol between the host and the target,
+* a [](runtimeprotocol-api) class - implements the communication protocol between the host and the target,
-* [](dataprovider-api) class - implements providing data from such sources as camera, TCP connection or others for inference,
+* a [](dataprovider-api) class - implements providing data from such sources as camera, TCP connection or others for inference,
-* [](outputcollector-api) class - implements parsing and utilizing data coming from inference (such as displaying the visualizations, sending the results to via TCP).
+* a [](outputcollector-api) class - implements parsing and utilizing data coming from inference (such as displaying the visualizations, sending the results to via TCP).

 ### Model processing